CiscoTestAutomation/CL-DevNet-2595/workshop.md

 ```

 And this should allow us to arrive at the same conclusion easily, as with using
-Genie CLI.
+pyATS CLI.

 ----------------------------------------------------------------------------------------

 ### Step 7 - Bonus

-Genie CLI and Genie RobotFramework library have tons of extra functionality, let's try a
+pyATS CLI and Genie RobotFramework library have tons of extra functionality, let's try a
 few of them.

-#### Parse CLI command with Genie CLI
+#### Parse CLI command with pyATS CLI

-Devices output can be parsed into structure data with Genie CLI.
+Devices output can be parsed into structure data with pyATS CLI.

 ```bash